gunt3001/bootcamp20180922/python/etl/README.md

 total_price_rdd = key_value_rdd.reduceByKey(lambda x, y: pass)
 ```

-Please follow the instruction in to comment to code.
+Please follow the instruction in comment to finish your code.

 ##### Excute Your Program
 Open directory ./python/etl/ and build your project